Home Careers Chef How To Become

 Step 4: Figure out what kind of Chef you want to be

-There are different types of Chefs and different paths to becoming each.
+There are different types of Chefs, including Pastry Chefs, Sous Chefs, Executive Chefs, and Private Chefs, each specializing in various cuisines and culinary techniques.
 Depending on your preferences and strengths, you can choose the type that suits you best.

 Below are just a few of the many variations of Chefs you can become.